Tornado3P9/Linux-Console-Tools/media/video/record_desktop_video.md

 - **`-i :0.0`**: Defines the input source, where :0.0 is the display and screen number of your X11 session (default for the first display and screen).
 - **`-vcodec libx264`**: Sets the video codec to libx264 for H.264 encoding.
 - **`-preset ultrafast`**: Uses the ultrafast preset for minimal compression to achieve a faster encoding speed, which is useful for capturing video in real-time.
-- **`-crf 18`**: This sets the Constant Rate Factor to 18, which is a good balance between quality and file size.
-- **`-pix_fmt yuv420p`**: This specifies the pixel format which is widely compatible with most services and devices.
-- **`-qp 0`**: Sets the quality of the output video.
-A value of 0 means lossless compression.
 - **`output.mp4`**: The name of the output file.

-Make sure you have the necessary permissions to capture the screen, and ffmpeg is installed on your system.
-Adjust the command according to your specific needs, such as setting the resolution or the frame rate.

-To record the desktop video using ffmpeg and save it as an .ogv file, you can use the following command:
+When using ffmpeg for video recording, the options **`-qp`** and **`-crf`** are related to video quality settings, but they work differently:

+- **`-qp 0`**: This option sets the Quantization Parameter to 0, which effectively means lossless compression for most codecs that support this parameter.
+When you set -qp 0, you're telling ffmpeg to encode the video with the highest possible quality, with no loss due to compression.
+- **`-crf 18`**: The Constant Rate Factor (CRF) is a quality-controlled variable bitrate setting.
+CRF values can range from 0 to 51, with lower values resulting in better quality and higher file sizes.
+A value of 18 is generally considered to be visually "near lossless", but not mathematically lossless.
+It's a good balance between quality and file size.
+- **`-pix_fmt yuv420p`**: This option specifies the pixel format to use. yuv420p is a widely compatible pixel format that uses chroma subsampling, making it a good choice for compatibility and reasonable file sizes.
+It's the standard format for many video services and devices.

+In summary, -qp 0 will give you lossless video, which is the highest quality and largest file size, while -crf 18 -pix_fmt yuv420p will give you a high-quality video that is not lossless but is more compressed, with a smaller file size and good compatibility.

+## .ogv

 ```bash
 ffmpeg -f x11grab -r 30 -i :0.0 -codec:v libtheora -qscale:v 7 output.ogv